TheGeekosaurus/extension-marketplace-api-2.0/PRODUCT_MATCHING_ALGO.md

    - Filters results by relevance and similarity
    - Ranks by confidence score, price, and ratings

+## API Services

+The extension uses the following API services:

+1. **BlueCart API** - For Walmart product data
+2. **Rainforest API** - For Amazon product data
+3. **BigBox API** - For Target product data

+These services handle the complex task of searching within each marketplace and returning normalized product data.

 ## Profit Calculation

-Once matching products are found (either through mock data or real APIs), the extension calculates potential profit:
+Once matching products are found, the extension calculates potential profit:

 1. Takes the source product's price as the purchase cost
 2. Takes the matched product's price as the selling price